I. Acceptable and Responsible Use Policy

-IT Services manages and supports the computer classrooms and lab facilities located on the main campus, the Sunset Hills Center and the Lake St. Louis Center.
+The Office of Digital Learner Experience (DLX) manages and supports the computer classrooms and lab facilities located on the campus.
 Each workstation runs standard application programs and operating systems.
 Each computer classroom is also equipped with ceiling-mounted projectors, DVD players and other related tools.

 The University library has more than 40 virtual desktop computers available for student, faculty and staff use along with three multi-function devices (MFDs) used for printing, copying and scanning.
-IT Services coordinates support for these computers with library personnel.
+The Office of Digital Learner Experience (DLX) coordinates support for these computers with library personnel.

 H. Classroom Technology

-IT Services is responsible in managing and providing maintenance and technical support to all University classrooms located at the main campus and the Sunset Hills and Lake St. Louis Centers.
-Technical support requests should be sent to the IT Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.
+The Office of Digital Learner Experience (DLX) is responsible in managing and providing maintenance and technical support to all University classrooms located on the campus.
+Technical support requests should be sent to the Office of Digital Learner Experience (DLX) Help Desk by calling (314) 529-9506 or submitting a ticket at http://techsupport.maryville.edu.
 Technical support includes maintenance, repair, and troubleshooting of all classroom equipment.